 Spring.
-3(3-0) Interdepartmental with Biosystems Engineering and Environmental Studies and Applications and Park, Recreation and Tourism Resources.
-Administered by Environmental Studies and Applications.
-P: EC 201 and (ESA 302 or EEP 255) SA: RD 460
+3(3-0) Interdepartmental with Biosystems Engineering and Park, Recreation and Tourism Resources.
+Administered by Environmental Economics and Policy.
+P: EC 201 and EEP 255 SA: RD 460

 Economic framework for analyzing natural resource management decisions.
 Spatial and inter-temporal allocation of renewable and nonrenewable resources.
 Special emphasis on institutions, externalities, and public interests in resource management.